spikegrobstein/capnotify/README.md

 ## Usage

 The current build of Capnotify is designed to be extended and doesn't provide much in the way of notifications out of the box.
-It does, however, lay out a framework with with default messages and provides a series of Capistrano callbacks that you can hook into and leverage your existing notification system, be it IRC, Email, Hipchat, or Grove.io.
+It does, however, lay out a framework with default messages and provides a series of Capistrano callbacks that you can hook into and leverage your existing notification system, be it IRC, Email, Hipchat, or Grove.io.